-These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how effectively a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating indicates how successfully a filter can pull out pollutants from the air.

 Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC system.
+This barrier attaches snugly against your HVAC system.

 These filters work longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can install in your home.